Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 PAKISTAN INTERNATIONAL AIRLINES

-The carrier said it would raise respective domestic and international flight fares by $20 and by up to $100, citing higher fuel surcharges.
+The carrier said it would raise domestic flight fares by $20 and international fares by up to $100, citing higher fuel surcharges.

 PHILIPPINE AIRLINES